Jodogo Airport Assist Services

 Ground Transportation Sarajevo International Airport

-- By car: Sarajevo Airport is connected to the Sarajevo–Zenica–Mostar highway (A1) via nearby Stup Interchange and Brijesce Interchange.
+• By car: Sarajevo Airport is connected to the Sarajevo–Zenica–Mostar highway (A1) via nearby Stup Interchange and Brijesce Interchange.

-- By bus: Centrotrans Eurolines, in cooperation with Sarajevo International Airport, provide a bus service Airport – Baščaršija City Center – Airport.
+• By bus: Centrotrans Eurolines, in cooperation with Sarajevo International Airport, provide a bus service Airport – Baščaršija City Center – Airport.
 The bus stand is just outside of the arrivals area in the main terminal.
 The price of a one-way ticket is €2.50.
 WiFi internet is available on board.

-- By trolleybus: The airport is connected with Sarajevo's city center with trolleybus number 103, operated by the GRAS transport company.
+• By trolleybus: The airport is connected with Sarajevo's city center with trolleybus number 103, operated by the GRAS transport company.

 Why should you use JODOGO Airport Assistance?

-- Avoid long lines and save time: JODOGO's meet and greet services will help you avoid long lines at the airport, saving you valuable time.
+• Avoid long lines and save time: JODOGO's Meet and Greet services help you bypass long queues at the airport, saving you valuable time and ensuring a seamless travel experience.

-- Have a stress-free travel experience: JODOGO's experienced and professional staff will take care of all the details of your airport experience, so you can relax and enjoy your trip.
+• Have a stress-free travel experience: JODOGO’s experienced and professional staff will handle every detail of your airport experience, allowing you to relax and enjoy your journey.

-- Get personalized attention: JODOGO's staff will provide you with personalized attention and assistance, ensuring that your needs are met.
+• Get personalized attention: JODOGO’s staff provides personalized attention and assistance, ensuring all your needs are met with care and efficiency.

-- Enjoy a variety of services: JODOGO offers a variety of services to meet your needs, including meet and greet, porter service, fast track check-in and security, and lounge access.
+• Enjoy a variety of services: JODOGO offers a variety of services to meet your needs, including Meet and Greet, porter assistance, fast-track check-in and security, and lounge access.

-- Benefit from competitive rates: JODOGO offers competitive rates for their services, making them an affordable option for travelers.
-Get 24/7 support.
-JODOGO is available 24/7 to help you with your travel needs.
+• Benefit from competitive rates: JODOGO offers competitive rates for its services, making it an affordable option for travelers.
+Enjoy 24/7 support—JODOGO is always available to assist you with your travel needs.

-- Experience a smooth and efficient airport experience: JODOGO's staff is trained to provide a smooth and efficient airport experience for all travelers.
+• Experience a smooth and efficient airport experience: JODOGO's staff is trained to deliver a smooth and efficient airport experience for every traveler.

-- Feel confident and secure: JODOGO's staff is knowledgeable and experienced, so you can feel confident that you are in good hands.
+• Feel confident and secure: JODOGO's knowledgeable and experienced staff ensures you are always in good hands.

-- Relax and enjoy your trip: With JODOGO's help, you can relax and enjoy your trip knowing that your airport experience will be taken care of.
+• Relax and enjoy your trip: With JODOGO's assistance, you can relax and enjoy your journey, knowing your airport experience is fully taken care of.

 FAQs for Airport Assistance